 Real Name: John

-The legend himself, Big Boss becomes America's greatest hero after the Snake Eater incident, but losing The Boss devastates him and starts him down a murky path.
+Big Boss, the legend himself, becomes America's greatest hero after the Snake-Eater incident, but losing to The Boss devastates him and starts him down a murky path.
 Part hero and part villain, Big Boss misinterprets his mentor's will, misguidedly trying to force mankind into unity under a common banner.

 Still, he's a legend for a reason.
 Defeating foes like Volgin, Ocelot, The Boss, and several Metal Gear prototypes, Big Boss repeatedly earns his reputation.
 Still, he's blinded both literally and metaphorically, losing function of his right eye and occasionally underestimating the abilities of his foes.